muwerk/muwerk/Examples/mutop/README.md

 optional arguments:
   -h, --help            show this help message and exit --domain DOMAIN, -d DOMAIN
-                        outgoing domain prefix used by device, default is 'omu' --sampletime SAMPLETIME, -s SAMPLETIME
+                        outgoing domain prefix used by device, default is "omu", use "" if no outgoing domain prefix is used.
+  --sampletime SAMPLETIME, -s SAMPLETIME
                         Sampling time in seconds, should be larger than the largest task schedule time.